rahulpoluri/Idea1/Platform_Description.md

 8) Data delete feature to have users control on their personal data.
 9) Support portal to raise any queries.

-other additional quality of life improvements:
+## Other additional quality of life improvements:
 ----------------------------------------------
 1) The person who is moderating or talking to people is extremely important here, as he gives the impression about the plaform and its trustworthiness.
 2) A cross culture facilitator / or a person who living abroad and young mindset who speak and listen good would be a great value add here.